yekutielyehuda/hacknotes/shells-fu/powershell-fu.md

 # PowerShell-Fu

+As always everything that we need is in the [documentation](https://docs.microsoft.com/en-us/powershell/scripting/how-to-use-docs?view=powershell-5.1).

 ## PowerShell Basics

 PowerShell is the successor to [command.com](https://en.wikipedia.org/wiki/COMMAND.COM), [cmd.exe](https://en.wikipedia.org/wiki/Cmd.exe), and [cscript](https://en.wikipedia.org/wiki/Windows\_Script\_Host).
 Initially released as a separate download, it is now built into all modern versions of Microsoft Windows.
 PowerShell syntax takes the form of verb-noun patterns implemented in [cmdlets](https://docs.microsoft.com/en-us/powershell/scripting/developer/cmdlet/cmdlet-overview?view=powershell-7.1).